bpo/cheap-secrets/README.md

 ## Important Security Notes

-There are two kinds of cryptography in this world: cryptography that will stop your kid sister from reading your files, and cryptography that will stop major governments from reading your files.
+> There are two kinds of cryptography in this world: cryptography that will stop
+> your kid sister from reading your files, and cryptography that will stop major
+> governments from reading your files. - Bruce Schneier

 These scripts are about the former, assuming you follow instructions well and your kid sister doesn't have root access to your machine or much of an imagination for social engineering.

-That said, this is far superior to its most common alternative, which is memorized passwords shared via email.
+Still it remains far superior to its most common alternative, which is memorized passwords shared via email.